-The other day I was walking a pasture that had previously been hayed to death before we leased the farm.
+One day I was walking a pasture that had previously been hayed to death before we leased the farm.
 The entire field was broomsedge scattered with numerous autumn olive trees.
 Broomsedge grass is a grim indicator of dead bankrupted soil that seems to enjoy growing in a monoculture.
-In other words all the years of the previous haying exercise with nothing put back basically bankrupted the soil on this field.
-These are the conditions that broomsedge thrive in.
+Years of haying and putting nothing back bankrupted the soilcreating the conditions that broomsedge thrives in.

-Now back to the autumn olive trees growing amongst the broomsedge.
-Every tree that I inspected was growing like gang busters, very healthy specimens.
+But the Autumn olive trees growing amongst the broomsedge told an important story.
+Every tree that I inspected was healthy and growing like gang busters.
 The amazing part was that under every tree was a very dark lush stand of fescue, orchard grass and legumes.
 What the heck was going on?
 If you looked outside the drip line of the tree, this area was 100% broomsedge.

 Here’s a coppiced tree in one of our pastures:

 Here’s what a coppiced tree looks like after the cattle mob was in the pasture.
 Every tree in the paddock looked like this.

 I’ve never seen any other tree species grow back as quickly as an autumn olive tree that was coppiced.
 Our first group of autumn olive that we coppiced grew back like an ornamental bush in 3 months.
 It was 4 feet tall and completely leafed out.

 We have found that once the trees reach six to seven feet, the animals do not graze them as aggressively.
 The tree leaves are not as succulent as from a young tender tree.
 So we use winter to go out and coppice the old growth off the stump for the coming new spring growth.